 The new NodeXL Pro Facebook Fan Page Admin Network importer retains all of the functionality of the older “regular” Fan Page importer but requires that the user be an Admin on that page.
 That means usernames and reactions are available to create user network analyses

 The new NodeXL Pro Facebook Fan Page Network importer is now updated to comply with the limitations of the new Facebook API changes.
 This API will no longer deliver “Reactions” or the names of the authors of Comments on Posts.
 This results in a fragmentation and anonymization of most of the network.

-1. Facebook User Networks (Admin)
+2. Facebook User Networks (Admin only)

 The Facebook user networks look a lot like the Twitter networks, yet they use a different data setup.
 Edges between two users can be created from comments, shares and reactions.

 You can also choose to create edges between users who reacted to, commented to or shared the same post.
 This feature allows to identify different target groups engaging in interactions on commercial fan pages.

 3. Facebook Post Networks (Admin only)

 The Facebook Post Networks provide a different view on a fan page.
 In this case the posts are regarded as vertices and an edge is created between posts which have the same commenter, reactor and/or sharer.

 4. Facebook Post-Comment-Reply Networks